ramyrams/QA-Automation/NonFunctionalTesting/APITesting/readme.md

 # API Testing

+The Three Levels of API Testing

+“APIs, by their nature as being over-the-wire [or network protocol], allow for testing at a variety of levels: behavioral, contractual, and solution-oriented," Breaks down API testing into three essential aspects:

+ * **Behavioral API testing** ensures that it delivers expected behavior and handles unexpected behavior properly.
+This is the lowest, most internal value.
+Behavioral testing ensures that the REST API delivers on the expected behavior and handles unexpected behavior properly.
+Does the code work?
+* **Contractual API testing** ensures that what is specified by the definition is what has actually been shipped via code.
+This falls at the middle level of needs.
+Contractual testing ensures that what is specified by the definition is what has actually been shipped via code.
+Does the API contract continue to function as we have defined it?
+With the right inputs?
+Outputs?
+Data formats?
+* **Solution-oriented API testing** ensures that the API as a whole supports the intended use cases that it was designed to solve.
+This falls as the highest, mostly external value.
+Solution-oriented testing ensures that the API as a whole supports the intended use cases that it was designed to solve.
+Does the API solve real problems that our customers have?
+Does it do something that people actually care about?

 # Here are some of the most common reasons people test their APIs:
 * Make sure it does what it’s supposed to do
 * Make sure it can handle the load